sunaku/dasht/man/man1/dasht-query-html.1.markdown

   Defines the filesystem location where your [Dash] docsets are installed.
   If undefined, its value is assumed to be `$XDG_DATA_HOME/dasht/docsets/` or, if `XDG_DATA_HOME` is undefined, `$HOME/.local/share/dasht/docsets/`.

+## EXIT STATUS

+44
+  No results were found.

 ## SEE ALSO